-Indian telecommunication activities have gained considerable momentum in the nation for the past decade or around.
-Efforts have been made from both governmental and non-governmental platforms to improve the infrastructure.
-The idea is to help modern telecommunication technologies to serve up all segments of India's ethnically diverse society and to transform it into a country of technologically sound people.
+Indian telecommunications significantly affect the socio-economic development of India.
+Telephone, mobile, television and internet are important aspects of Indian telecommunications.
+Efforts have been made by governmental and non-governmental organizations to improve telecommunications infrastructure in India.
+The idea is to help modern telecommunication technologies to serve all the segments of India's ethnically diverse society and to transform India into a country of technologically sound people.

 Indian telecommunications revolution in a real sense gathered further momentum during the 1990s.
 It was spurred by the sweeping economic reforms of the Narasimha Rao government

 .
 While the pace of telecommunications reform was slow and the government-run Department of Telecommunications was reluctant to part with its monopoly status, private sector investment in telecommunications increased.
 Telephone density in the year 2000 increased steeply to one telephone for 34 people.
 However, it was still low for a nation pursuing informatisation.
 Telephone services reached Indian villages

 and market town, which were aided by the establishment of digital automatic exchanges and some 650,000 public call offices.

 Until a few decades ago, telephone service in India was at its developing stages.
 There was only about one telephone for every 200 people.
 Telephone service was considered to be a luxury and was accorded a low priority by government policy-makers.
 This point of view was replaced in the beginning of the mid-1980s with a vision that telecom services are essential for the sectors like business and industry